Burton2000/Awesome-DeepLearning-Tutorials/README.md

 # Awesome deep learning and machine learning tutorials
 Links to useful online tutorials etc. all about deep learning ( a work in progress ).

+# Contributing
 If you have any nice tutorials you think I should add please submit as an issue and I will look at putting them in the list.

 ## Contents
 - [Introducition to Machine Learning](https://github.com/Burton2000/Awesome-DeepLearning-Tutorials#introduction-to-machine-learning)